innovation-club-net/InnovationEngineServicePod/README.md

 ## Author

-63583702, 63583702+beezital@users.noreply.github.com
+Fred Klein, support@innovation-club.net

 ## License

-InnovationEngineService is available under the MIT license.
+InnovationEngineService is available under a commercial/proprietary license only.
 See the LICENSE file for more info.